Introduction to Hand Hygiene

 It is vitally important that all children are made aware of the

-importance and benefits of washing your hands properly.
+importance and benefits of washing their hands

 Encouraging children to wash their hands at appropriate times